Dave-team/Knowledge-base/Stoicism.md

 - Not needing wealth is more valuable than wealth itself
 - Enjoy life in taking delight in the small easily obtainable things
 - Instead of trying to become popular, we worked to maintain and improve our relationships with those we knew to be true friends.

-- You can only be happy when you love the process.
-Happiness is not at the other end of something.
-Some people have experienced extreme hardships, but once the initial blow of the hardship is over, they tend to be just as happy again as ‘we’ are.
-- Also focus on providing impact.
-When you miss your flight, that’s shit.
-How can you use this to your advantage?
-Read that book, call that person, etc
-- Only focus on what you can control
-- Even for the things we don't control, we still control our response to these things
-- Don't compare myself against others

-The philosophy asserts that virtue (such as wisdom) is happiness and judgment be based on behavior, rather than words.
-That we don’t control and cannot rely on external events, only ourselves and our responses.

-But at the very root of the thinking, there is a very simple, though not easy, way of living.
-Take obstacles in your life and turn them into your advantage, control what you can and accept what you can’t.

-o	I never eally considered what I would miss - what would happen if I let go or something happens?
-What am I left with?
-Always think about that - partly that makes you appreciate each moment, it makes you care more and makes you more attractive.
-It also means that when you lose something you did all you can to make it work and ideally you wouldn’t actually completely fall into a hole